 How can we help?

-Psychological injury solicitors
+Psychological injury compensation claims solicitors

 According to the Health and Safety Executive (HSE) over 11 million days are lost due to stress at work and you may be surprised to hear that employers have a legal duty to protect employees from stress and prevent psychological injury at work.
 Whoever you work for, a stress risk assessment has to be conducted and acted upon.
 If you have suffered stress at work, then it may be possible to claim compensation for a psychological injury at work.